How We Build and Maintain AI Agents

 6. Improve the skill from what the run taught you.
 Then pick the next task.

 Ten cycles in, you will feel the compounding.
-And you don’t have to start from a blank page: go to the Task Library Dashboard, browse all 239 skills, download the whole library free, and read the definitive article guide to write skill number one for your own operation.
+And you don’t have to start from a blank page: go to the Task Library Dashboard, browse the live task inventory and download the current dated snapshot, and read the definitive article guide to write skill number one for your own operation.

 Document the task.
 Equip the agent.
 Keep it current.
 That is the whole system.